Roei01/Flight_Site_server/README.md

 Make sure to do this on both the client and the server so that things work

-Also, make sure that you are moving to the dev branch so that it works because it will not work on the main branch
+Also, make sure that you are moving to the dev branch so that it works because it will not work on the main branch.